Published: May 24, 2024

 I recently upgraded to Ubuntu 20.04 LTS, but my experience wasn't as smooth as I'd hoped.
 Here's why I decided to switch back to Windows and my setup process for an optimal development environment.

-• I needed Adobe software for certain tasks, which meant dual-booting between Linux and Windows.
+Proprietary Software Dependencies: I needed Adobe software for certain tasks, which meant dual-booting between Linux and Windows.
 This disrupted my workflow, especially when I had to switch for a quick edit.
+Alternatives like OBS Studio and GIMP just didn't match the functionality and intuitiveness of Adobe products.

-• My peripherals, such as Razer Synapse and Logitech Studio, lacked proper software support on Linux.
-This advanced functionalities that are readily available on Windows.
+Peripheral Support Issues: My peripherals, such as Razer Synapse and Logitech Studio, lacked proper software support on Linux.
+This limited advanced functionalities that are readily available on Windows.
+My camera stopped working on Ubuntu, and I had to switch to Windows to use it for calls.

-• Although developing in the same environment as my deployment was beneficial, most of my work was containerized with Docker.
+Development Environment Friction: Although developing in the same environment as my deployment was beneficial, most of my work was containerized with Docker.
 Using Windows with WSL2 or Docker provided a similar experience without the extra hassle.

-• I faced issues with log management, where my syslog was getting too large, and I had to manually set up logrotate to force the logs to rotate and delete automatically if they reach a certain size.
+I faced issues with log management, where my syslog was getting too large, and I had to manually set up logrotate to force the logs to rotate and delete automatically.
+Setting up VPNs and other utilities was more cumbersome on Ubuntu compared to the seamless installation and integration on Windows.

-• The lack of certain applications, like Surfshark VPN and Notion, was inconvenient.
+Application Availability: The lack of certain applications, like Surfshark VPN and Notion, was inconvenient.
 While there are Linux alternatives, they often required additional setup and weren't as user-friendly.

 Given these challenges, the benefits of using Ubuntu didn't outweigh the negatives for me.
 I decided to switch back to Windows, where I could focus more on coding and less on system maintenance.
-Coming back to Windows, I set up the fresh 2TB NVMe i had Ubuntu on as a dedicated Dev Drive.
-Coming back, this is a great resource to help you set up your development environment on Windows.

 For developers interested in optimizing their Windows setup, here's how I configured my environment for a seamless development experience.